stdlib-js/stdlib/README.md

         -   Install one or more top-level [namespaces](#install_namespaces).
 Installing the entire project is likely unnecessary and will lead to slower installation times.
 Installing a top-level namespace is likely to mean installing functionality which will never be used; however, installing a top-level namespace is likely to be easier and less time-consuming than installing many individual packages separately.

-            Concerning bundling, installing a top-level namespace should not be a concern, as individual functionality can still be independently required/imported.
+            When bundling, installing a top-level namespace should not be a concern, as individual functionality can still be independently required/imported.
 Project installation times may, however, be somewhat slower.

 -   I am building a [Node.js][node-js] **server application**.